splunk/splunk-cloud-sdk-js/README.md

 The API reference contains detailed information about all classes and functions, with clearly-defined parameters and return types.

-## Get started developing
+## Get Started Developing
 To get the SDK up and running in your project:
 1. Fork your repo.
 2. Git Clone your fork: `git clone {your repo}`
-3. Install all dependencies: `npm install / yarn`
+3. Install all dependencies: `yarn`
-4. Build the project: `npm build / yarn build`
+4. Build the project: `yarn build`
-5. Run the examples: `npm run example / yarn run example`
+5. Run the examples: `yarn run example`
-6. Generate the docs: `npm run docs / yarn run docs`
+6. Generate the docs: `yarn run docs`